a20351766/udo.1.4.0/docs/source/install.rst

 #.
 If needed, clone the `hyperledger/fabric-samples <https://github.com/hyperledger/fabric-samples>`_ repository
 #.
 Checkout the appropriate version tag
 #.
-Install the Hyperledger Fabric platform-specific binaries and config files
+Install the Hyperledger UDO platform-specific binaries and config files
    for the version specified into the /bin and /config directories of fabric-samples
 #.
-Download the Hyperledger Fabric docker images for the version specified
+Download the Hyperledger UDO docker images for the version specified

-Once you are ready, and in the directory into which you will install the Fabric Samples and binaries, go ahead and execute the following command:
+Once you are ready, and in the directory into which you will install the UDO Samples and binaries, go ahead and execute the following command:

 .. code:: bash

   curl -sSL http://bit.ly/2ysbOFE | bash -s 1.4.0

-.. note:: If you want to download different versions for Fabric, Fabric-ca and thirdparty
+.. note:: If you want to download different versions for UDO, UDO-ca and thirdparty
           Docker images, you must pass the version identifier for each.

 .. code:: bash

-  curl -sSL http://bit.ly/2ysbOFE | bash -s <fabric> <fabric-ca> <thirdparty>
+  curl -sSL http://bit.ly/2ysbOFE | bash -s <udo> <fabric-ca> <thirdparty>
   curl -sSL http://bit.ly/2ysbOFE | bash -s 1.4.0 1.4.0 0.4.14

 .. note:: If you get an error running the above curl command, you may